vansh-seth/Web-tech-lab/Notes-CSS/Fonts/Readme.md

 Before publishing your website, always test how your chosen fonts appear on different browsers and devices.
 Utilizing fallback fonts ensures a consistent user experience across various platforms.

-Sure, here's a README.md file with the information provided, presented in a different format:

----

 # Web Safe Fonts for HTML and CSS

 ## What are Web Safe Fonts?